siderolabs/omni/DEVELOPMENT.md

 With the CIDR `172.20.0.0/24`, the bridge IP is going to be `172.20.0.1`, so we are going to use the bridge IP as the Omni endpoint QEMU VMs can reach.

+## Mac considerations

+1. Make sure you have the latest version of `make` installed
+2. Configure your container engine to work with `network_mode: host`

+In case of Docker Desktop check `Enable host networking` under Settings > Resources > Network.

 ## Build Omni and omnictl

 ```shell